James Glaser: Editing the Daily Worker

 In 1934 Glaser left his copy editing job at the New York Times to take the managing editor position at the Communist-leaning Daily Worker.
 When he arrived one of his first acts was to write a brief about his move from the Times to the Worker.
 The next day, when he picked up the Worker, he was shocked to find a completely different brief saying he would be writing a series about graft and corruption at the Times.
-Glaser flipped out.
 He rushed from party leader's office to party leader's office trying to figure out who changed the managing editor's copy.
 Finally he met "Mr. Edwards," the representative from Moscow.
 "Mr. Edwards explained that the series was necessary to make sure Glaser was "tried and true," and that he didn't carry with him the taint of a capitalist paper, the Times.
 Glaser never gave into the pressure to write the series.

 "Mr. Edwards turned out to be Gerhart Eisler, who later became the propaganda chief for the East German government.
 It turned out that much of the paper's policy was controlled by Eisler, including its editorial policy.

 Glaser, used to a five-day work week at the Times saw employees of the Worker laboring six days a week.
 Naturally, he tried to change that by ordering a five-day work week.
 Eisler immediately vetoed his order saying that "we couldn't delay the revolution for a day."
 Eisler was the true force in command, from work week length to editorial policy; he was the one really managing the Daily Worker.

-Harry Cannes, the foreign editor, once turned in a story about imminent communist revolution in France.
+Harry Gannes, the foreign editor, once turned in a story about imminent communist revolution in France.
 Glaser, being a watchful journalist, had heard nothing of the sort so he inquired into the story further with Cannes.
 When he approached Cannes about the story, Cannes said, "Comrade, this is the line."
 Glaser was flabbergasted, "Do you mean that you just sat down and dreamed this up on the typewriter?"
 Cannes' only reply was that he shouldn't talk that way to a comrade.
 Glaser killed the story anyway.
 When he did Eisler dressed him down, telling him that he "had insufficient political development and still had bourgeois traits."

 Glaser dealt with journalistic dishonesty and inefficiency at every turn.
 Once, when he asked a copyboy for a cut of William Green, the late AFL leader, it was found filed under "P" for "prominent labor fakers."